feinm/Rot13/README.md

 # Rot13 Decoder
+## Description
-Small Rot13 script used to decode Rot13 messages.
+* Small Rot13 script used to decode Rot13 messages.
+## How-To
+* Simply input the encoded message when prompted to and the output will decode the message.